 Lighting is an important part of your home design.
 After you’ve lived in your new home for a week or two, you’ll get an idea of how the lighting works.
 You’ll become familiar with the early morning light and where it shines in your home.
 There will be light rooms and darker areas.
 When considering lighting choices, think about practicality and functionality first and foremost.
 If your living room is a little dark in the evening and it’s hard to read, for example, a reading lamp might be the best solution.
 Your requirements in the kitchen will be very different.
 It’s likely that light will be needed in food preparation areas and over the dining table.
 So you can make your choices accordingly.

 Make the most of the natural light.
 For dark rooms, don’t obscure windows with heavy drapes and blinds.
 Ensure as much light can enter as possible.
 Keep dark rooms free from clutter, which can also add to the darkness.
-Mirrors can be used strategically to give the illusion of more light and space.
+Acrylic mirrors from Simply Plastics can be used strategically to give the illusion of more light and space.

 Rented accommodation needn’t limit your decor choices.
 See it as an opportunity and challenge.
 Use the restrictions to focus your creativity and look for clever ways to personalize your space.